Jacksonville, Florida: Utilities

 JEA is authorized to own, manage and operate a utilities system within and outside the City of Jacksonville.
 JEA is created for the express purpose of acquiring, constructing, operating, financing and otherwise have plenary authority with respect to electric, water, sewer, natural gas and such other utility systems as may be under its control now or in the future.

 People's Gas is Jacksonville's natural gas provider.
 Comcast is Jacksonville's local cable provider.
 AT&T (formerly BellSouth) is Jacksonville's local phone provider, and their U-Verse service offers TV, internet, and VoIP phone service to customers served by fiber-to-the-premises or fiber-to-the-node using a VRAD.
 The city has a successful recycling program with separate pickups for garbage, yard waste and recycling.
 Collection is provided by several private companies under contract to the City of Jacksonville.

 Health

 Major players in the Jacksonville health care industry include St. Vincent's HealthCare, Baptist Health and UF Health Jacksonville for local residents.
 Additionally, Nemours Children's Clinic and Mayo Clinic Jacksonville each draw patients regionally.

 The TaxExemptWorld.com website, which compiles Internal Revenue Service data, reported that in 2007, there are 2,910 distinct, active, tax exempt/non-profit organizations in Jacksonville which, excluding Credit Unions, had a total income of $7.08 billion and assets of $9.54 billion.

 There are 333 charitable organizations with assets of over $1 million.
 The largest share of assets was tied to Medical facilities, $4.5 billion.
-The problems of the homeless are addressed by several non-profits, most notably the Sulzbacher Center and the Clara White Mission.
+The problems of the homeless are addressed by several non-profits, including the Sulzbacher Center and the Clara White Mission.